 Internal links exist outside of your primary navigation, and they serve to connect related pages directly to each other.
 An excellent example of strategic interlinking might look like this:

-If you want to learn more about SEO internal linking, check out this article in our blog.
+If you want to learn more about SEO internal linking, check out this blog post.
 (See what I did there?)

 You can create internal links using several different strategies, including: